salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 ### Distorted Behavior

-Currently, Lightning Web Security doesn't support the `CookieStore.onchange` event, so setting the `onchange` property is not allowed and returns an error.
+Currently, Lightning Web Security doesn't support the `CookieStore.onchange` event, so setting the `onchange` property, or adding a `change` event listener is not allowed and throws an exception.
 <hr>
 <a name="cookiestoredocsset-valuemd"></a>